Mining Intelligence and News

 Summary:

-The Marcapunta diatreme-dome complex, which is exposed in the center of the Colquijirca district (Sillitoe 2000; Bendezú et al. 2003; Sarmiento 2004), is one of a series of Miocene volcanic edifices, including Cerro de Pasco and Yanamate.
-It consists of multiple lava-dome intrusions of mainly dacitic composition.
-Injection and explosion breccias and pyroclastic layers, typical of diatreme conduits, are widely recognized at depth.
-The inward dipping normal fault, located in peripheral areas suggests that the entire edifice collapsed, probably before the main mineralization episodes (Bendezú et al. 2003).
+The Marcapunta diatreme-dome complex, located at the centre of the Colquijirca Mining District (Sillitoe 2000; Bendezú et al. 2003; Sarmiento 2004), is one of several Miocene volcanic edifices, including Cerro de Pasco and Yanamate.
+This complex consists of multiple dacitic lava-dome intrusions, accompanied by injections and explosion breccias and pyroclastic layers typical of diatreme conduits.
+These features are widely observed at depth.

 Mineralization

-High sulfidation Au-(Ag) epithermal.
+High Sulphidation Au-(Ag) Epithermal

 Cordilleran Epithermal